-Answer: Your question is fairly broad and much could be written on it.
-Although I can only briefly answer your inquiry about supposedly "lost" writings that should be in the Bible, I suggest doing more research using other materials on this site.
+Answer: Your question is broad and much could be written on the subject of lost Bible books.
+This is only a brief answer to your inquiry about supposedly missing writings that some feel should be included in Scripture.
+This article offers a few suggestions where you could research this further.

-There are valid reasons why certain writings, though supported by some, are not considered inspired by God and therefore are rightfully not included in our modern translations.
-Usually the reason for rejection is that the writing in question contradicts the facts presented and accepted teachings confirmed by the already accepted scriptures.
+There are valid reasons why certain writings, though supported by some, are not inspired by God, and therefore are rightfully not included in our modern translations.
+Usually the reason for rejection is that such lost books contradict clear Biblical facts or doctrinally sound teachings confirmed by Scripture known to be inspired.

-Many of the larger and more expensive Bibles contain books of the so-called "apocrypha."
-These are books that some in the past thought should have been included in the canon but were excluded.
+Many of the larger and more expensive translations contain a section with the Apocrypha.
+These are writings that some in the past thought should have been included in the canon but were excluded.
 Many of them will have their history in their introductory remarks.
-Books printed by Catholic-centered publishers are often the most comprehensive in this area.
+Volumes printed by Catholic-centered publishers are often the most comprehensive in this area.